 14. Pro Rank Tracker

-Here, you can search for a competitor’s domain and add specific keywords you want to track.
+You can search for a competitor’s domain and add specific keywords you want to track.
 The tool will show you how these keywords are ranking for your competitors.

 Besides, you can find information about the ad management tools they are using — Google Analytics, a CDN, Facebook Pixels, etc. You can see how much they spend on each tool annually.

 You can easily install the tool to your preferred search engine on the desktop.
-Once installed, please look at the competitors’ trade secrets and use them for your campaigns.
+Once installed, please look at the competitor’s trade secrets and use them for your campaigns.

 17. GCLID Parameters (via Google)

 Before uploading URLs and PPC channels, you first append Google’s GCLID parameters.
 Doing so will allow you to compare the lead data with the raw PPC data.
-As a result, you have adequate information on what type of PPC campaigns you can use for the best quality conversions.
+As a result, you have adequate information on what type of PPC campaign you can use for the best quality conversions.

 And once you have that information, you can better allocate the budget for executing these campaigns.